CS2613-FA23/explorationactivity2-edouardlev/Overview.md

 };
 ```

-If you wish to add in attachments, you can place an attachment field under your text/html field.
+If you wish to add attachments, you can place an attachment field under your text/HTML field.

 ```console
 attachments: [